pinetree1/crispr-dav/README.md

     bwa, samtools 1.x, bedtools2, prinseq, ABRA, R, R packages ggplots and naturalsort.

 The tools can be installed in appropriate directory as non-root user or root.
 If some tools are already installed in your system, you may not need to re-install.
+Here is an example of how to install the tools:

     cd <app directory>

 	sh <crispr directory>/Install/install_app.sh